-Dr. Theofanis Exadaktylos is Lecturer in European Politics (EU Common Security and Defence Policy) in the School of Politics.
+Dr. Theofanis Exadaktylos is Lecturer in European Politics in the Department of Politics.
 His current research interests include the Europeanization of foreign policy, politics of austerity, issues of policy implementation and political trust and the current Eurozone crisis from the perspective of the rise in populism.

 Lecturer in European Politics, University of Surrey